DevinDevelopment/SocialSite/README.md

-# Social-Site using Django for server requests and Bootstrat for ui components
+# Social-Site using Django for server requests and Bootstrap for ui components
 install npm and in terminal run 'npm run start'